DOSull/Spatial-Data-Science/labs/mini-project/README.md

 + [US census data](us-census-data.md)

 **In all cases, I strongly advise that you anticipate difficulties and challenges working with any of these and don't leave downloading them until the last minute!
 Please plan ahead!**

+## Submission requirements
+You should submit a document (PDF preferred) conforming with the requirements set out in [this document](guidance-on-mini-project-report.md) to the dropbox provided on Blackboard by the end of the day on **16 October**.

+Note that if you compile your report using _Rmarkdown_ you should still submit it in PDF format (Knit to Word, then convert to PDF).